-Since October, these demonstrations have escalated to violent protest, with metro stations and other buildings set alight.
+During October 2019, these demonstrations escalated to violent protest, with metro stations and other buildings set alight.
 After President Piñera announced a State of Emergency, the military was deployed and over 20,000 soldiers are now on the streets of the capital and in other parts of the country.

 Water cannons and tear gas have been used to disperse protesters and the current death toll stands at at least 20, with hundreds believed to have partially lost sight due to being shot by rubber bullets.
 Accusations of the use of extreme force and torture by the military and police are being investigated by the Instituto Nacional de Derechos Humanos (National Institute of Human Rights), while the UN is also sending a team to investigate these claims.

-However, protesters continue to demonstrate their anger towards the government and calls for President Piñera to stand down continue.
-Small protests in Santiago and across other parts of the country continue.
+However, protesters continued to demonstrate their anger towards the government and calls for President Piñera to stand down continue.
+Small protests in Santiago and across other parts of the country continued for many months.